jpellegrini/pll/manual.md

 The first line was the effect of having a `(write ...)` in the goal.
 The second is the answer.

+The built-ins `load` and `save` can be used to save and restore the list of built-ins from a file (but not the *definitions* of these built-ins).

 ### Prolog with any scheme function

 This interpreter has no sandbox -- it will recognize and execute